Key Takeaway

 What to Include in an Ethical Will

-There is no rigid structure for an ethical will.
-It is yours to shape.
-But here are the elements that most people find meaningful:
+There is no rigid structure.
+But here are the elements that most people find meaningful.

 How to Create Your Ethical Will

-An ethical will can be a written letter, a video recording, an audio file, or even a combination of formats.
+Choose your format first.
+An ethical will can be a written letter, a video recording, an audio file, or a combination of formats.
 Consider what feels most natural to you and what would be most meaningful to your family.
 Many people choose to write because it allows for careful revision, but others prefer the warmth of their own voice on a recording.

 Do not try to create your entire ethical will in one sitting.
 Start with the section that feels most natural or urgent.
 You can build it over time, adding new sections as inspiration strikes.

 The most common mistake people make is trying to sound profound.
-Do not write the way you think a legacy document should sound.
 Write the way you talk.
 Your family does not want eloquence — they want you.

-General statements fade from memory.
-Specific stories, moments, and details are what people hold onto.
 Instead of "I believe in hard work," tell the story of the summer you worked three jobs to save for your first car.
 The specificity is what makes it yours.
+And a living document is more honest than a single polished draft — plan to revisit your ethical will periodically, perhaps annually or after major life events, to ensure it reflects who you are now.

+Store it properly.
 Make sure your family knows your ethical will exists and where to find it.
 Store it with your other important documents.
-Consider giving copies to the people it addresses.
-Unlike a legal will, there is no need to keep it secret until after your death — sharing it while you are alive can be one of the most powerful family experiences imaginable.
+Consider giving copies to the people it addresses while you are alive — sharing it in your own lifetime can be one of the most powerful family experiences imaginable.

 Real-World Impact